Pagan Rituals? Samhain & Halloween

 You held Samhain rituals with pagan symbols like a communal bonfires, stones, and some kind of sacrifice (see Note 2).
 You nibbled on Irish tea cake, the fruits of the final harvest, and bannock bread and other manner of witch cake.
 But more importantly, you cuddled your kin and kept them safe.
 Because you had duties to do.

 If the world of the living and the world of the dead were to stay in balance, you had to throw open your home to any spare soul that might wander in.
 And left out bannocks for them, too, in case a belligerent ghoul should come knocking in the wee hours.
-What, millennia later, Hollywood has warped into a pumpkin-headed bad guy named Sam Hain or a particularly evil leprechaun.
+What, millennia later, after decades of sloppy pop culture depiction had warped into all kinds of gruesome boogeymen or evil spirits.
+A favorite Irish people love to hate being the ‘Ghostbusters Samhain’, first depicted in 1986.

 Samhain ritual on the rise